implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Map this vector from its default coordinate system -- origin (0,0,0), X direction (1,0,0), Y direction (0,1,0), Z direction (0,0,1) -- to a new coordinate system defined with origin at `origin`, X direction `vx`, and Y direction `vy`, and Z direction `vz`.
+Map this vector from its default coordinate system -- origin (0,0,0), X direction (1,0,0), Y direction (0,1,0), Z direction (0,0,1) -- to a new coordinate system defined with origin at 'origin', X direction 'vx', and Y direction 'vy', and Z direction 'vz'.

-*In most cases you want `vx`, `vy`, and `vz` to be perpendicular and of unit length; if they are not perpendicular you will have shearing as part of the mapping, and if they are not of unit length you will have scaling as part of the mapping.*
+*In most cases you want 'vx', 'vy', and 'vz' to be perpendicular and of unit length; if they are not perpendicular you will have shearing as part of the mapping, and if they are not of unit length you will have scaling as part of the mapping.*